 - a biography, resume or curriculum vitae.

-The award consists of a scroll and a $1,000 prize to be used for expenses associated with the recipient’s education or research project: tuition, books, equipment, or supplies.
+The award consists of a scroll and a US $1,000 prize to be used for expenses associated with the recipient’s education or research project: tuition, books, equipment, or supplies.

 About H.H.
 Dow